BananaAcid/letsencrypt-win-simple/README.md

 # letsencrypt-win-simple
-A Simple ACME Client for Windows
+A Simple ACME Client for Windows + modifications

+# Notable changes

+Difference to creators branch:
+- Added several plugins suggested to be used in master branch
+- modified SAN plugin to take a comma seperated list of multiple targets (first one will be the main target which will work if SAN is not supported by client)

 # Overview